microsoft/nni/docs/en_US/nnicli_ref.md

 # start an experiment, then connect the instance to this experiment
 # you can also use `resume_experiment`, `view_experiment` or `connect_experiment`
+# only one of them should be called in one instance
 exp.start_experiment('nni/examples/trials/mnist-pytorch/config.yml', port=9090)

 # update the experiment's concurrency